skizap/The-Inspector/DEPLOYMENT.md

 **Rollback to Previous Version:**
 - Vercel: Project → Deployments → Select previous deployment → Promote to Production
 - Netlify: Site → Deploys → Select previous deploy → Publish deploy

 ---

+**Deployment Complete!**

+Your application is now live and accessible to the world.
+Share the URL with hackathon judges and users.

+## Best Practices for Multi-Provider Deployment

+**Provider Selection:**
+- **Recommended**: Use OpenRouter for access to multiple models and better cost control
+- **Alternative**: Use OpenAI for direct API access and potentially lower latency
+- **Hybrid**: Deploy multiple instances with different providers for redundancy

+**Model Configuration:**
+- Set `VITE_DEFAULT_MODEL` to a reliable, cost-effective model (e.g., `moonshotai/kimi-k2-thinking`)
+- Test all 6 models in staging before production deployment
+- Monitor model performance and adjust defaults based on usage patterns
+- Consider model costs when selecting defaults (Gemini Flash is free, others vary)

+**Environment Variables:**
+- Always set `VITE_AI_PROVIDER` explicitly in production (avoid relying on backward compatibility)
+- Use separate environment variables for staging and production
+- Rotate API keys regularly for security
+- Set `VITE_SITE_URL` and `VITE_SITE_NAME` for OpenRouter attribution benefits

+**Monitoring:**
+- Track model usage to understand user preferences
+- Monitor API costs across providers
+- Set up alerts for API errors or rate limits
+- Log model selection for debugging and analytics

+**Cost Optimization:**
+- Use Gemini Flash for simple packages (free tier)
+- Use Kimi K2 or Claude for complex packages requiring detailed analysis
+- Set appropriate `MAX_TOKENS` limits in serverless functions
+- Implement caching for repeated analyses (already implemented for npm/OSV data)

+**Security:**
+- Never commit API keys to repository
+- Use environment variables for all sensitive configuration
+- Rotate API keys if exposed
+- Monitor API usage for suspicious activity
+- Verify HTTPS is enforced on all deployments

+---